-“Hey, don’t get upset.”
+“Hey, I don’t care.”
 She sipped from her mojito, reminding me to take a therapeutic swallow of my own.
-“I know that you’ve been busy.
+“I know you’ve been busy.
 It’s just that I don’t even remember the last time I saw David around here.”

 David.
 David Montrose.
 My warder.
-He was my astral bodyguard, the man appointed to protect me in my witchy workings.
-Over the past two years, we’d had our ups (a couple of shared kisses) and our downs (his hidden past with a witch who had challenged me before the Coven).
+He was my astral bodyguard, the man appointed by Hecate’s Court to protect me in my witchy workings.
+Over the past two years, we’d had our ups (a shared kiss and some truly incredible magical workings) and our downs (his hidden past with a witch who had challenged me before the Washington Coven.)

 “Did you guys have another fight or something?”
-Melissa asked, widening her eyes with mock innocence.
+Melissa asked.
 She’d always liked David, and she thought that I should appreciate his guidance more than I did.

 “And a hundred and one other excuses.”
 Melissa’s tone brooked no protest.
 “You shouldn’t cut him out of your life like that.”

 “I’m not cutting him out!”
-I heard the shrill note behind my words and eyed a third Lemon Pillow as a way to sweeten my tone.
+I heard the shrill note behind my words and eyed a third Lemon Lie as a way to sweeten my tone.
 “Well, not exactly.”

-I could still remember the compassion in his eyes, when he’d seen what a wreck I’d made of my dating life the year before.
+I could still remember the compassion in his eyes when he’d witnessed the wreck I’d made of my dating life last year.
 David’s sympathy unnerved me.
+Knocked me off track.
 Not that I liked his supercilious instruction any better.

 “Of The Tempest?”